 A fundamental aspect of Storypark is that parents have control of their child’s online portfolio.
 Parents have free access to their child’s Storypark for as long as they want.
-That means that parents can continue to access and add content, even after their child has your learning service and been removed from your Children page.
+That means that parents can continue to access and add content, even after their child has left your learning service and been archived from your Children page.
 Should they choose to, they also have the option to cancel their child’s account at any time.
 In doing this, all content is removed from Storypark permanently.

 The difference between removing and deleting